Histograms in shared memory

 - Constant access to coherent data or periodic?

 - What data do you need to share in this way?
 Just histograms or other things in addition?
 Shared memory has severe restrictions on what can be placed there (no pointers, no polymorphic classes, for instance), so almost any ROOT entity will need some kind of special handling, such as serialization.
 It's possible however, that there is a solution which fits your needs which isn't shared memory in this case.

-#5 Updated by Mark Messier about 7 years ago
+#5 Updated by Mark Messier over 7 years ago

 Here are my answers and a few additional questions: